Utility Theory of Synthetic Data Generation

-where $\widetilde{f}_{\mathcal{F}_i}^* =\argmin_{f\in \mathcal{F}_i}\widetilde{R}_{s}(f)$ and $\widetilde{g}_{\mathcal{G}_i}^* =\argmin_{g\in \mathcal{G}_i}\widetilde{R}_{0\text{-}1}(g)$ for $i=1,2$. \end{definition} Particularly, when the synthetic and original distributions are identical, the optimal models will necessarily be the same.
+Particularly, when the synthetic and real distributions are identical, the optimal models will necessarily be the same.
 As a result, it is straightforward to derive a consistent model comparison based on synthetic data.
-However, more interestingly, consistent model comparison can still be achieved using synthetic data even if the synthetic and original distributions are not identical.
+However, more interestingly, consistent model comparison can still be achieved using synthetic data even if the synthetic and real distributions are not identical.
 To illustrate this phenomenon, we provide an intuitive example in Figure \ref{fig-MC}.
-In this example, we assume that $f_{\mathcal{F}_1}^*$ outperforms $f_{\mathcal{F}_2}^*$ in generalization performance.
-According to the analytic bound established in Theorem \ref{UboundR}, the gap between $R_s(f_{\mathcal{F}_1}^*)$ and $R_s(\widetilde{f}_{\mathcal{F}_1}^*)$ resulting from the difference between the synthetic and original distributions will vanish as the synthetic distribution becomes more similar to the original one.
-This example demonstrates that consistent model comparison is achievable if the synthetic distribution is constructed such that $R_s(\widetilde{f}_{\mathcal{F}_1}^*)$ falls between $R_s(f_{\mathcal{F}_1}^*)$ and $R_s(f_{\mathcal{F}_2}^*)$, providing a sufficient condition for consistent comparison on synthetic data.
-Therefore, consistent generalization is not necessary for consistent model comparison based on synthetic data.
-Motivated by this example, we aim to explicate the sufficient conditions for synthetic data to yield identical model comparison as that of original data.
+In this example, we assume that $f_{\mathcal{F}_2}^\star$ outperforms $f_{\mathcal{F}_1}^\star$ in generalization performance, i.e., $R(f_{\mathcal{F}_2}^\star)<R(f_{\mathcal{F}_1}^\star)$.
+According to the analytic bound established in Theorem \ref{Thm:UTBmore}, the gap between $R(f_{\mathcal{F}_2}^\star)$ and $R(\widetilde{f}_{\mathcal{F}_2}^\star)$ resulting from the difference between the synthetic and real distributions will vanish as the synthetic distribution becomes more similar to the real one.